-Key vote due in Catalan independence row
+Spain PM demands direct rule for Catalonia

 Spaniards call it their government's "nuclear option".

-But on Friday the Spanish Senate is expected to vote in favour of triggering Article 155 and stripping the region of Catalonia of its autonomous powers.
+But the Spanish Senate is expected to vote in favour of triggering Article 155 and stripping the region of Catalonia of its autonomous powers.

 The move is the only way, the Spanish government insists, to calm the Catalan crisis.